KINOBOT/cwstat/README.md

 # requirements
+python 2.7+
-requests - pip install requests
+requests - pip install requests / easy_install requests

 # install
 Clone it and then make the file executable ( chmod +X ) then run it in the terminal